hwindinkg/ShadowFight2_BlenderScripts/README.md

 ![NbCXUHcCku](https://github.com/user-attachments/assets/7fca4187-21ea-4250-a0de-7056f9449e97)

 In the .blend file there is a scene with a model.
-To export it as a helmet, just run the export_helmet.py script and select the path where to export the model.
+To export it as a helmet, just select the model, run the export_helmet.py script and select the path where to export the model.

 How the model looks like in the game: